isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-Through the Eye Glass .md

 Keasberry compiled two periodicals before he published *Cermin Mata: namely Taman Pengetahuan* (1848–52) and *Pŭngutib Sagala Remah Pengetahuan* (1852–54).
 Similar in content to *Cermin Mata*, these works consisted of a mix of Christian biblical and other moral stories as well as practical knowledge and science.6 However of the three periodicals, the finest was *Cermin Mata* – which has been called “a most spectacular imprint”.7

-Cermin Mata was used as an educational magazine and a means of proselytising in missionary schools.
-It was also used as reading material in the Dutch education system in Indonesia (after Dutch official
-Palmer van den Broek compiled parts of it as an anthology).8
- This version in romanised text, or Rumi, was printed in 1866 in Batavia, followed by a Javanese version that was printed in 1877 in Semarang.9
+*Cermin Mata* was used as an educational magazine and a means of proselytising in missionary schools.
+It was also used as reading material in the Dutch education system in Indonesia (after Dutch official Palmer van den Broek compiled parts of it as an anthology).8 This version in romanised text, or Rumi, was printed in 1866 in Batavia, followed by a Javanese version that was printed in 1877 in Semarang.9 A literal translation of the chapter titles from issues 5 and 6 shows interesting and varied content, with chapters such as “Tears of a Friend”, “Travels in Africa”, “About Sheep”, “Economics”, “Napoleon’s Army in Russia”, “Sailing Around the World” and “Robinson Crusoe”.10
- A
-literal translation of the chapter titles from issues 5 and 6 shows interesting and varied content, with chapters such as “Tears of a Friend”, “Travels in Africa”, “About
-Sheep”, “Economics”, “Napoleon’s Army in Russia”, “Sailing Around the World” and
-“Robinson Crusoe”.10

 Keasberry’s body of work was an important development for the Malay printing industry.
 He used the lithography technique